ktonon/two-medium-model/README.md

 Thus pair production is a natural consequence of the dual-medium interaction.
-It occurs when a traveling wave becomes sufficiently compact---and therefore sufficiently opaque to the GCM---that the only stable configuration remaining is a pair of standing-wave particles with complementary phase structures.
+It occurs when a traveling wave becomes sufficiently compact—and therefore sufficiently opaque to the GCM—that the only stable configuration remaining is a pair of standing-wave particles with complementary phase structures.